Why Am I Cycling Canada?

 Work has never been dull: it’s always provided me with a sense of thrill and accomplishment.
 But being a lawyer is a demanding job, and the days can be long.
 That made it hard to pursue some of my personal goals, which often got pushed off so that I could focus on building my career.

-The time felt right to change my focus.
+In 2023, the time felt right to change my focus.
 But what would change look like?
 I approached this question with typical lawyer caution, thinking through the pros and cons and potential outcomes.
+My rational self told me to play it safe.
+But my gut kept telling me that the time was ripe for an adventure.

 I have long held the dream of bicycling the world.
-For years, I pushed this dream aside, thinking it impractical and impossible.
+For years, I pushed this dream aside on the basis that it was impractical and impossible.
 But this time felt different.
-The more I considered it, the more I thought “Why not?”.
+The more I considered it, the more I thought: Why not?.